microsoft/vscode-docs/docs/java/java-tutorial.md

 ## Running and debugging your program

-It's super easy to run and debug Java in Visual Studio Code.
-You can either click `F5` or use the `Run|Debug` button on the code lens to see it running.
-Just set a breakpoint and you can see all your variables and threads on the left.
+It is easy to run and debug Java in Visual Studio Code.
+You can either click `kb(workbench.action.debug.start)` or use the **Run|Debug** CodeLens options.
+Just set a breakpoint and you can see all your variables and threads in the Debug view.

 ![Run and Debug](images/java-tutorial/run-debug.gif)

-The debugger also supports advanced features such as hot code replacement and conditional breakpoint, see [Java Debug](/docs/java/java-debugging.md) for more details.
+The debugger also supports advanced features such as Hot Code replacement and conditional breakpoints, see [Java Debug](/docs/java/java-debugging.md) for more details.

 ## More features